Intrinsic Photon Loss at the Interface of Superconducting Devices

 Table~\ref{table_tandeltaI} shows explicit calculations of Eq.~(\ref{tandeltaI}) for epitaxial junctions, interfaces, and substrates, assuming $\Omega/2\pi=10$~GHz, $T=10$~mK, $n_a=1$, and material parameters described in \cite{Supplemental}.
 The table shows a factor of $10^{1}-10^{4}$ decrease in loss tangent can be obtained if the extrinsic mechanism due to interface TLSs is suppressed.

-For more complex devices with multiple interfaces and junctions such as qubits, one can use $f_i$ to denote the participation ratio in each region $i$.
-The rate for energy relaxation of the qubit is then
+For more complex devices with multiple interfaces and junctions such as qubits, one can use $f_i$ to denote the participation ratio in each region $i$. \Ch{The contribution from dielectric loss to the rate for energy relaxation of a qubit with ground $|0\rangle$ and excited state $|1\rangle$ becomes